-But one student, Martin, decided to make a scene.
-He stood behind his chair, backpack on his desk.
-She passed him by, giving a computer to the next student.
+But one student, Martin, stood behind his chair, backpack on his desk.
+Ms. Yee passed him by, handing a computer to the next student.
 Martin protested, “That’s not fair!”
 Ms. Yee calmly reminded him of the expectation, and continued distributing the devices.

 “Martin, you’ll get your computer if you just sit down.”